hectorbarquero/athabasca-university-docs/COMP267/UnitFive/unitFiveSectionTwo.rst

 I chose the Apple store as an example of a well designed and lightweight website since it has a very clear and concise experience both in the design and implementation.

-The use of color and white space are almost the same, the website changes only slightly with light tone gradients.
+The use of colour and white space are almost the same, the website changes only slightly with light tone gradients.
 Unlike competitors, the focus is on minimalism, which helps users find the products they're looking for.

 The ease of navigation is apparent in the limited options.
 In a comparitive example, NVIDIA and AMD carry various third party sellers and preferred partners when you select "Buy Now", which floods the page with affiliate links and redirects to external sites.
 Apple keeps the flow within its own website, which keeps consistency of the navigation experience.
 The taxonomy is clear and direct, giving the user control through the entire discovery-to-purchase experience.